 - These healthy avocado almond flour muffins are suitable for many diets because they are gluten-free, dairy-free, grain-free and paleo.

 - They are perfect to meal prep at the beginning of the week to have for breakfast, to add to lunches, or take with you on the go!

 - These muffins freeze really well.

 - For a muffin they are high in protein with 8 grams of protein per muffin.

 If you love chocolate avocado recipes you will also love chocolate avocado fudgesicles.

 Key ingredients and substitutions:

-- Almond flour – the perfect grain-free flour that is full of healthy fats and protein.
+- Almond flour - the perfect grain-free flour that is full of healthy fats and protein.
 Be sure to use almond flour, not almond meal.
+You can usually find almond flour in the gluten free section of grocery stores.
 Instead of almond flour you can use cashew flour.

 - Tapioca flour - gives a light and airy texture to these muffins.
 I do not recommend swapping this for a different flour.
 Note that tapioca flour and tapioca starch are the same thing.

 - Cocoa powder - you can use cocoa powder or cacao powder.
 Either one would work great for this double chocolate muffin recipe!